-The University of California at Berkeley is accepting applications for 5 postdoctoral positions in professional psychology.
+The University of California at Berkeley is accepting applications for up to 5 postdoctoral positions in professional psychology.

 The postdoctoral fellowship program is committed to providing comprehensive training experiences that will facilitate postdoctoral fellows’ development as independent professional psychologists.
 A primary goal of the program is to assist fellows in strengthening and consolidating their clinical and professional skills and integrating these skills into their professional identities as psychologists.
 The postdoctoral year marks a significant developmental transition of fellows from trainees to well-rounded, independent professionals.
 It is expected that fellows will be able to function competently and autonomously by the end of the training year.
-The fellows will receive advanced clinical training and supervision in brief therapy and crisis intervention in a multidisciplinary, multicultural university counseling service.
+The fellows will receive advanced clinical training and supervision in brief therapy (one-at-a-time therapy) and crisis intervention in a multidisciplinary, multicultural university counseling service.
+The postdoctoral fellowship at UC Berkeley meets the postdoc requirement for licensure in the state of California.
 The responsibilities of the fellows include:

 - crisis intervention

 - co-facilitation of structured CBT, process, or support groups (typically in the 2nd semester)